-(d) subject to paragraph (c) of this Rule, may respondto a personal attack or an attack on the candidate's record;
+(d) subject to paragraph (c) of this Rule, may respond to a personal attack or an attack on the candidate's record;

-(e) with respect to a case, controversy, or issue that is likely to come before the court, shall not make a commitment, pledge, or promise that is inconsistent with the impartial performance of the adjudicative duties of the office; and regard.
+(e) with respect to a case, controversy, or issue that is likely to come before the court, shall not make a commitment, pledge, or promise that is inconsistent with the impartial performance of the adjudicative duties of the office; and members of the Senate, regarding the judge's reconfirmation, and to seek endorsements that may be helpful to the judge in that regard.
 The constraints in paragraphs (c) through (f), which are taken from Rule 4.4, are applicable as well to even this political activity.